Sigrec/MangaHabu/README.md

 # MangaHabu
 Website designed for Manga/Light Novel collectors in mind!

 A side project I decided to do to start learning web scraping and using dif APIs in general as well as web dev stuff.
+Also to get better at Python and JS Frameworks

 MangaHabu V1
-- Tool to Scrape RightStufAnime, Amazon, Barnes & Noble, and Book Depository for Manga and Light Novel data, then compares prices for each volume and outputs a list of all the volumes for the specified series with there data.
-Specifically the url and data for the volume from the website that has the lowest price.

-Done in python at first to familizarize myself with the logic and practice python
+- Scrape RightStufAnime and Robert's Anime Corner Store for manga and light novel data of a particular series that is given by the user.
+Then compare the data and ouput all of the volumes with there title, price, and website to a CSV file for the lowest volume prices